-At Socks Off Theatre, we help young people find their confidence, creativity, and voice through performance and play!
+At Socks Off Theatre, we help young people find their voice, creativity and confidence through performance and play!

-We believe drama is about more than scripts and stages — it’s about imagination, teamwork, and the freedom to express yourself.
-Our club offers a fun, supportive space for 7–14 year olds to explore acting, storytelling, and improvisation, while building skills that last a lifetime.
+We believe drama is about more than scripts and stages - it’s about imagination, teamwork and the freedom to express yourself.
+Our club offers a fun, supportive space for 6 –14 year olds to explore acting, storytelling and improvisation, while building skills that last a lifetime.

-Socks Off Theatre was founded by Kyla, a passionate performer and teaching artist who first fell in love with drama as a child.
-A graduate of John Curtin College of the Arts’ Gifted and Talented Drama Program, Kyla is now studying Theatre and Behavioural Science at Notre Dame University, combining her love of the arts with a dedication to supporting young people’s wellbeing.
+Socks Off Theatre was founded by Kyla, a passionate performer and teaching artist dedicated to empowering young people through drama.
+A graduate of the Gifted and Talented Drama Program at John Curtin College of the Arts, she is currently studying Theatre and Behavioural Science at Notre Dame University.

-Through Socks Off Theatre, Kyla aims to create a joyful, inclusive space where 7–14 year olds can build theatre skills, express themselves, and connect with others — no screens, just imagination and creativity.
+Through Socks Off Theatre, Kyla creates joyful, inclusive drama experiences where children aged 6 –14 can build confidence, develop theatre skills and connect with others — no screens, just imagination and creativity.

 Drama is all about teamwork, sharing ideas and making friends.
 Away from their devices, children rediscover the joy of collaboration and real connection.